Theatre in Wales

 Theatre, dance and performance reviews

-The Llanarth Collective , Chapter Arts Centre , February 2, 2010
+The Llanarth Collective- Told by the Wind , Chapter Arts Centre , February 2, 2010

-Told By the Wind by The Llanarth Collective Stripped of most elements we associate with drama, this intense meditation in movement revels in stillness.
+Kaite O'Reilly by The Llanarth Collective- Told by the Wind Stripped of most elements we associate with drama, this intense meditation in movement revels in stillness.
 It's so still at times, you worry that scratching your head or crossing your legs will be audible to all.
 Performers Jo Shapland and Phillip Zarrilli, with writer Kaite O'Reilly, draw on Asian aesthetics, string theory and the Japanese theatre of quietude to present something that is beyond linear narrative, character and gripping plot twists.

 Instead, they offer fragments of memory, speech and gestures, composed in moments that have a haunting, painterly beauty to them.
 A man and a woman are on stage together at all times, but never connect; he speaks a little, tugged at by the past, she remains silent, trying to form words but expressing herself physically as she shuffles, runs and dances in bare soil.